oogles/jog/docs/topics/intro.rst

         'test': 'coverage run python manage.py test'
     }

-Alternatively, a task can be a Python function that *returns* a command to execute on the command line.
-This can be useful if the command is more complex to construct or depends on dynamic values:
+Alternatively, a task can be a Python function that either simply runs some Python code, or *returns* a command to execute on the command line.
+This can be useful to construct more complex commands, such as those depending on dynamic values:

 .. code-block:: python